Tyrn/wei/the-insider-en.typ

 incensed phoenix's  blood  ink  and  stamped it  on the paper.
 He handed the sheet over to Bemish and said.

-     "Accept  my  congratulations, Mr.  Bemish - I relieved Mr. Shavash from the company director position and appointed you at this post."
+     "Accept  my  congratulations, Mr.  Bemish---I relieved Mr. Shavash from the company director position and appointed you at this post."

      "But sovereign," Shavash exclaimed with indignation.
 The sovereign spun and his embroidered sleeves cuffed Bemish in the face.

      "Be silent, vice-minister.
-I do not need foreign experts to tell me who is the scoundrel - you or the Earthman!
+I do not need foreign experts to tell me who is the scoundrel---you or the Earthman!
 And  if you dare show your tape even to a frog in a road ditch, you will lose more than Assalah!"

      Bemish picked the paper sheet with a lifeless hand, glanced  at  it and